goldfish047/CourseScheduler/README.md

 * The application interface switches between light and dark mode according to the user's selection, providing a visually appealing appearance.

 Tests:
-* (Test: testLightModeSwitch) Click the sun button and verify that the application interface changes to light mode.
+* Click the sun button and verify that the application interface changes to light mode.
-* (Test: testDarkModeSwitch) Click the moon button again and verify that the application interface changes to dark mode.
+* Click the moon button again and verify that the application interface changes to dark mode.

 Acceptance Criteria:
 * The FIC Scheduler application supports both light and dark modes.